CatAc0ustics/cs2-calendar/README.md

 ## How to add to Calendar

-Copy the **Raw** link of the generated `cs2_upcoming_matches.ics` file and paste it into your calendar application's "Subscribe from URL" setting.
+Copy the **Raw** link of the generated `cs2_upcoming_matches.ics` file and paste it into your calendar application's "Subscribe from URL".